MattKleinsmith/ducksy/README.md

 ## Features

-The usual user flow is this:
+The most common user flow is this:

 A user lands on the homepage, uses the search bar, sees a list of products, inspects a product, adds it to their cart, registers for an account, purchases the product, and eventually leaves a review.

 The following are screenshots of this user flow:

 #### A user lands on the homepage